site-prism/site_prism/README.md

 Passing `:none` (default), will not change the functionality.
 However passing in `:one` will cause `site_prism` to recurse through all `section` / `sections` items defined in your present scope.

-Work alongside developing this functionality further is being continued in the [site_prism-all_there](http://www.github.com/site-prism/site_prism-all_there) repo.
-So head on over there if you're interested in how this feature will evolve going forwards
+Work to develop this is contained in the [site_prism-all_there](http://www.github.com/site-prism/site_prism-all_there) repo.
+So head on over there if you're interested in this area more

 ### Getting the list of missing elements